Did the narcissist ever love you, blog post, heart with shattered glass over it, Flourishing Hope Counseling, Kingsville, Texas

 Love as Smoke and Mirrors

 Narcissists are profoundly driven by deep-rooted insecurity.
-Their low self-confidence, fear of accountability, avoidance of shame and a host of other destructive self-defense mechanisms make their ability to love difficult.
+Their low self-confidence, fear of accountability, avoidance of shame, and a host of other destructive self-defense mechanisms make their ability to love difficult.
 Narcissists tend to view relationships as mirrors that reflect their greatness.
 They also see relationships as an opportunity to be seen as acceptable and stable.

 Deep Emotional Voids of Darkness

 While narcissists can feel love to a point, it is often overshadowed by their emotional voids.
 Narcissists struggle to receive the genuine love you share with them.
-Due to their feelings of inadequacy, and fear of vulnerability, they have difficulty being loved by others.
+Due to their feelings of inadequacy and fear of vulnerability, they have difficulty being loved by others.
 Because they tend to use love as a manipulation tool, they battle internally with being loved by someone else.
 It is hard for them to consider someone truly loving them without malice intention.

 Narcissists struggle to develop and maintain authentic emotional connections.
 Their need for constant validation and admiration takes priority over forming genuine bonds.
 They may appear loving and caring at times.
 This behavior is contingent upon you fulfilling their insatiable needs.
 The needs may be emotional, sexual, financial, social, and more.
-Whatever needs they have must be met more than the quality of your connection.
+Whatever needs they have must be met, more than the quality of your connection.

 Love as Control for Narcissists

 Narcissists are driven by an unquenchable thirst for power and control.
 Love becomes yet another weapon in their arsenal.
-By faking love and affection, they gain leverage over (you) the survivor.
+By faking love and affection, they gain leverage over you, the survivor.
 The narcissist then mutates.
 A total shift happens.
 Their emotions, efforts, and energy to maintain dominance become a priority.
 They thrive on your dependency and fear.
 Then they use these emotions to further solidify their control in your life.

 Love Actually

 During the narcissistic cycle of abuse in the love bombing stage is where the feeling of love happens.
 This is where you feel loved, and the narcissists may also feel as if they love you.
 On a deeper level, this is where the narcissist sees the potential to gain access to their goals or needs being met by you.
 The love bombing stage is also where the trauma bond can begin for you.
 The narcissists may feel as if they love you in those moments because they are blinded by their intentions to obtain what they desire.
-Narcissist behaviors will mimic love, but it is not true and healthy love.
+Narcissistic behaviors will mimic love, but it is not true and healthy love.

 It is helpful for you to consider the intentions and consistency of the person.
-When people are genuinely invested the commitment level is more consistent.
-Generally, people who have been love bombed by narcissists will be able to identify sudden or subtle changes after the narcissist has obtained whatever they desired from you.
+When people are genuinely invested, the commitment level is more consistent.
+Generally, people who have been love-bombed by narcissists will be able to identify sudden or subtle changes after the narcissist has obtained whatever they desired from you.

 Glitter with words that say Join Our Newsletter Today!
 Free gift inside.